 GIS Gives Second Chance to Two Applicants After Dumsor Disrupts Online Aptitude Test

-• Two applicants of the Ghana Immigration Service (GIS) have been granted a second chance to retake their online aptitude test after a power outage disrupted their initial examination
+• Two Ghana Immigration Service applicants were allowed to retake their online aptitude test after a power outage disrupted their initial examination

-• According to the young men, the system automatically submitted their incomplete tests and logged them out after the sudden power outage
+• According to the young men, the system automatically submitted their incomplete tests and logged them out after the power unexpectedly went out

-Two young Ghanaians who earlier cried out for help after a power outage disrupted their online aptitude test as part of their application process with the Ghana Immigration Service (GIS) have been granted another opportunity to retake the examination.
+Two young Ghanaians who earlier cried out for help after a power outage disrupted their Ghana Immigration Service (GIS) online aptitude tests have been granted another opportunity to retake the examination.

 GIS, Immigration, Service, Aptitude, Test, Fail, Dumsor, Electricity

-Two applicants share an update after being granted a second chance to retake their test.
+Two applicants share an update after being granted a second chance to retake their GIS online aptitude tests.
 Photo credit: Zone360Media/TikTok, Ghana Armed Forces/Facebook

 Source: UGC